You cannot copy content of this website, your IP is being recorded

 Cervical cancer and other less common types of genital cancer can be caused by certain types of HPV.
 During a colposcopy, a cervical cone biopsy is often performed.
 It is also known as colposcopy-guided cervical biopsy.
 The cervical tissues are examined with a colposcopy using an instrument with a special lens.

 Cervical cone biopsy may be performed to detect cancer or precancer cells.
 There are cells that appear abnormal but are not yet cancerous, which are called precancerous cells.
-There is a possibility that these abnormal cells might be the first sign of a cancer that could develop years in the future.
+There is a possibility that these abnormal cells might be the first sign of cancer that could develop years in the future.

 Does the cervix grow back after a cone biopsy?